mik-jozef/lr-parser-typescript/README.md

 If true, the class must have a property called `value`.
-When another  class uses a `Match` with a hidden class as the pattern, the hidden class will not be instantiated during parsing, and its would-be instance will be replaced by the value of its`value` property.
+When another  class uses a `Match` with a hidden class as the pattern, the hidden class will not be instantiated during parsing, and its would-be instance will be replaced by the value of its `value` property.

+If a hidden class uses `MatchArr` to capture its `value`, then such a class must also be matched using `MatchArr`.
+Matching an array- capturing hidden class several times concatenates the respective matched arrays.

 Example hidden class:
 ```ts